-I’m a graphic designer and illustrator, so no doubt, I use Adobe Illustrator more often for my daily work.
-Although, from time to time, when I make some product category designs, I do manipulate some images in GIMP.
+I’m a graphic designer and digital illustrator, so no doubt, I use Adobe Illustrator more often for my daily work.
+But when I need to do some quick image edits, I use GIMP.

 Both software has their own pros and cons.
-For example, Illustrator is not the best when it comes to photo editing and GIMP doesn’t offer the variety of tools that Illustrator has.
+For example, Illustrator is not the best when it comes to photo editing and GIMP doesn’t offer the variety of vector design tools that Illustrator has.

 Not sure which one to use?
 Take a look at the differences between the two will make it easier for you to choose the best tool for your work.

 Ready?
 Take note.

 Table of Contents

 - What is Adobe Illustrator

 - GIMP vs Adobe Illustrator